nanoporetech/read_until_api/README.md

     message GetLiveReadsResponse {
         message ReadData {
             // The id of this read, this id is unique for every read ever
             // produced.
             string id = 1;

             // The minknow assigned number of this read
             //
             // Read numbers always increment throughout the experiment, and are
             // unique per channel - however they are not necessarily contiguous. uint32 number = 2;

             // Absolute start point of this read uint64 start_sample = 3;

             // Absolute start point through the experiment of this chunk uint64 chunk_start_sample = 4;

             // Length of the chunk in samples uint64 chunk_length = 5;

             // All Classifications given to intermediate chunks by analysis repeated int32 chunk_classifications = 6;

             // Any raw data selected by the request
             //
             // The type of the elements will depend on whether calibrated data
             // was chosen.
 The get_data_types() RPC call should be used to
             // determine the precise format of the data, but in general terms,
             // uncalibrated data will be signed integers and calibrated data
             // will be floating-point numbers.
             bytes raw_data = 7;

             // The median of the read previous to this read. intended to allow
             // querying of the approximate level of this read, comapred to the
             // last.
             //
             // For example, a user could try to verify this is a strand be
             // ensuring the median of the current read is lower than the
             // median_before level.
             float median_before = 8;

             // The media pA level of this read from all aggregated read chunks
             // so far.
             float median = 9;
         };

         message ActionResponse {
             string action_id = 1;
             enum Response { SUCCESS = 0; FAILED_READ_FINISHED = 1; }
             Response response = 2;
         }

-	// The number of samples collected before the first sample included in
+        // The number of samples collected before the first sample included is
         // this response.
         //
         // This gives the position of the first data point on each channel in
         // the overall stream of data being acquired from the device (since this
         // period of data acquisition was started). uint64 samples_since_start = 1;

         // The number of seconds elapsed since data acquisition started.
         //
         // This is the same as ``samples_since_start``, but expressed in
         // seconds.
         double seconds_since_start = 2;

         // In progress reads for the requested channels.
         //
         // Sparsely populated as not all channels have new/incomplete reads. map<uint32, ReadData> channels = 4;

         // List of repsonses to requested actions, informing the caller of
         // results to requested unblocks or discards of data. repeated ActionResponse action_reponses = 5;
     }